vignettes/Ramos_MultiAssayExperiment.Rmd

 complete.cases()

-shows which patients have complete data for all assays:
+shows which patients have complete data

 summary(complete.cases(miniACC))